21Wilberforce, the Loeb Institute at GW University, and Genocide Watch Launch Global Religious Freedom Data Project

 Bringing together and mapping diverse data sources provides for more interaction of data sets by academics, NGOs, policymakers, and legislators looking for quick access to data for reports, regulations, papers, and legislation.
 Additionally, gaps can be identified in issue-specific, religion-specific, or type of data, and opportunities for new data collection will be explored.

-The project is hosted on the 21Wilberforce Freedom Center that will be the central hub where the IRF community, analysts, and political decision makers to compare the geospatial data and analytical perspectives from a wide range of politically and socially diverse organizations that evaluate and rank countries according to criteria related to religious freedoms and restrictions.
+The project is hosted on the 21Wilberforce Freedom Center, the central hub where the IRF community, analysts, and political decision-makers compare geospatial data and analytical perspectives from a wide range of politically and socially diverse organizations that evaluate and rank countries according to criteria related to religious freedoms and restrictions.
 Viewers will be able to broaden their perspectives on international religious freedom by comparing and contrasting the various sets of data hosted in the project.
-The project shows the breadth of ideologies that are working on Freedom of Religion and Belief based rights, while also showing the gaps.
+The project shows the breadth of ideologies that are working on Freedom of Religion and Belief-based rights, while also showing the gaps.
 By visualizing and understanding the spectrum of perspectives and interpretations of diverse human rights, advocacy, and stakeholder representatives, viewers are equipped to make more effective and informed decisions.

 Learn more here.